edgeworks-as/networktester/README.md

   tcp:
     address: 192.168.0.1
     port: 443
-    data: "test"
+    data: "test" # Optional: Write the data after opening socket
 ```

+**Tip**: Azure Firewall will prevent detection of blocking firewalls if we do not try to send any data
+after opening the socket.
+The value defined in "data" will be written to the socket after opening.
+Leave it
+empty to disable this feature.

-The probe results are written back to the resource status field.
+### The probe results are written back to the resource status field.

 Success: